gskema/gskema.github.io/_posts/2016-02-18-how-to-install-php7-lamp-server-on-ubuntu.md

     sudo apt-get install php7.0-mysql

 That's it.
 You're now good to go.
-Additionally, you may opt-in for `phpMyAdmin` package, which will help you work wil MySQL via web interface.
+Additionally, you may opt-in for `phpMyAdmin` package, which will help you work with MySQL via web interface.

 ## phpMyAdmin setup